 All you know is hearsay from other characters so you never really get to know him, which is a huge problem if you are trying to create a compelling character.
 If he is trying to stop the White Frost, why doesn’t he just let her and Avallac’h do it?
 Is he just trying to save his people?
 They already have the ability to teleport, albeit slowly, into other worlds to escape their demise.
 All this makes the final confrontation with The Wild Hunt even more disappointing than it really should be for something that is in the title of the damn game.

 Besides the lackluster boss fight, the weird plot twist seemed incredibly rushed because nothing was introduced or hinted at before in the story aside from, “guess you can’t trust Avallac’h.”
-If anything Avallac’h spiriting away Ciri should have been a whole additional fourth arc.
-This is especially grievous because in the end it really wasn’t that much of a twist, Ciri was in on it the whole time plus CD Project RED just hand waved the actual confrontation with what I guess is just climate change.
+If anything, Avallac’h spiriting away Ciri should have been a whole additional fourth arc.
+This is especially grievous because in the end it really wasn’t that much of a twist, Ciri was in on it the whole time plus CD Projekt Red just hand waved the actual confrontation with what I guess is just climate change.

 Now contrast this with the other antagonists in the story of The Witcher 3, like the crones and to a lesser extent Radovid, and Emhyr, the most prominent reason that they are better antagonists in the story is because they actually have lines.
 They have motivations.
 The crones’ reasons may be alien but they are actually explained and revealed over the course of their segment.
 When it came to fighting Imlireth and the Crones, who did you actually care to fight?
 The Crones of course, especially when the other option is just some dude you don’t really know anything about.

 To see how well this could have gone you need only to look at the most recently released expansion for The Witcher 3, Hearts of Stone, to realize how much the main antagonists failed to be compelling.
 Both Gaunter O’Dim and Olgierd Von Everec both had deep and rich personalities that you really get to know throughout the story.
-Actually I am not going to spoil that one, get Witcher 3 and play 2/3rds of the main quest and then Hearts of Stone you will get the best story elements out of the game.
+Actually I am not going to spoil that one; get Witcher 3 and play two thirds of the main quest and then Hearts of Stone—you will get the best story elements out of the game.
 The only real reason to play the ending is for the epilogue, unfortunately.

 The Witcher 3’s Worst-written Characters